idealista/solr_role/README.md

 # SolrCloud Ansible role

-This ansible role installs a solr cloud server in a debian environment.
+This ansible role installs a SolrCloud server in a debian environment.

 - [Getting Started](#getting-started)
 	- [Prerequisities](#prerequisities)